LordDashMe/php-mailchimp/README.md

     Lists::init(['apiKey' => 'qwxz123...']);

     ```
-- After the initialization of the primary class, we can now use the default methods or action for the API, ex.
-CR
+- After the initialization of the primary class, we can now use the default methods or action for the API.

 - Show record.
     ```php
     <?php